Skip to main content

 The ScheduledJobBase Foundation

 To implement a custom job, a class must inherit from EPiServer.Scheduler.ScheduledJobBase and be decorated with the [ScheduledPlugIn] attribute.
-This attribute registers the job in the CMS database and makes it manageable via the Admin UI.
+This registers the job in the CMS database and makes it manageable via the Admin UI.

 [ScheduledPlugIn(DisplayName = "Archive Expired Content", GUID = "a1b2c3d4-e5f6-4a5b-8c9d-0e1f2a3b4c5d")] public class ContentArchivingJob : ScheduledJobBase { private bool _stopSignaled; private readonly IContentRepository _repository; public ContentArchivingJob(IContentRepository repository) { _repository = repository; } public override string Execute() { OnStatusChanged("Starting content archival..."); // Logical processing loop foreach (var item in GetItemsToArchive()) { if (_stopSignaled) return "Job stopped manually by administrator."; // Archive logic here... } return "Archival completed successfully."; } public override void Stop() { _stopSignaled = true; } }